aras-p/aras-p.hugo/content/blog/2025/07-exr-htj2k-jxl-mop.md

 - EXR HTJ2K is slightly better compression, worse performance.
 There is hope that performance can be improved.
 - JPEG-XL does not feel like a natural fit for this (multi-layered, floating point) images right now.
 However, it *could* become one in the future, perhaps.
-- JPEG-XL compression performance is *very slow*, however it can achieve better ratios than EXR.
+- JPEG-XL (libjxl) compression performance is *very slow*, however it can achieve better ratios than EXR.
 Decompression performance is also several times slower.
 It is possible that both performance and ratio could be improved, especially if they did not focus on floating point cases yet.
 - Mesh Optimizer (optionally coupled with zstd) is *very* impressive, both in terms of compression ratio and performance.
 It is not an actual image format that exists today, but if you need to losslessly compress some floating point images for internal needs only, it is worth looking at.